-The law requires the boater to satisfy BW that the bona fide navigation requirement is and will be met.
-It is not for BW to prove that the requirement has not been met.
+The law requires the boater to satisfy BW that the continuous cruising requirements are met and not the other way around.

 This is best done by keeping a cruising log, though this is not a compulsory requirement.
 If however, BW has a clear impression that there has been limited movement insufficient to meet the legal requirements, it can ask for more information to be satisfied in accordance with the law.
-Failure or inability to provide that information may result in further action being taken, but only after fair warning7.
+Failure or inability to provide that information may result in further action being taken, but only after fair warning6.

-Summary of Guidance for Boats without a home mooring
+Summary

-- Boats without a home mooring must be engaged in genuine navigation throughout the period of the licence. - They must not stay moored in the same neighbourhood or locality for more than 14 days. - It is the boater's responsibility to satisfy BW that they meet these requirements.
+• Continuous cruisers must be engaged in a genuine progressive journey (a cruise) around the network, or a significant part of it.

+• They must not stay moored in the same neighbourhood or locality for more than 14 days.
-NOTES

-1 'Home Mooring' is "a place where the vessel can reasonably be kept and may lawfully be left".
+• It is the boater's responsibility to satisfy BW that they keep to the rules.

+Notes

-2 This Guidance does not have the force of law but seeks to interpret the law as set out in s.17 British Waterways Act 1995.
+1 This guidance does not have the force of law but seeks to interpret the law as set out in s.17 British Waterways Act 1995.
 The language of the Act is generic and, as with all statutes, requires interpretation.
-The Guidance is based on professional legal advice, including from Leading Counsel, and is believed by BW to reflect the correct legal interpretation of the Statute.
-The Guidelines issued in 2008 were considered by the court in the case of British Waterways v Davies in the Bristol County Court.
-The Judge expressly found that Mr Davies' movement of his vessel every 14 days (whilst remaining on the same approximate 10 mile stretch of canal between Bath and Bradford on Avon) was not bona fide use of the vessel for navigation.
-These Guidelines have been updated and refined in the light of that Judgment.
+The guidance is based on professional legal advice and is believed to reflect the interpretation a court of law would apply.

-3 Section 17(3)(c) British Waterways Act 1995 states that BW may refuse a licence ("relevant consent") unless (i) BW is satisfied the relevant vessel has a home mooring or: "(ii) the applicant for the relevant consent satisfies the Board that the vessel to which the application relates will be used bona fide for navigation throughout the period for which the consent is valid without remaining continuously in any one place for more than 14 days or such longer period as is reasonable in the circumstances."
+2 Section 17(3)(c) British Waterways Act 1995 states that BW may refuse a licence ("relevant consent") unless (i) BW is satisfied the relevant vessel has a home mooring or: "(ii) the applicant for the relevant consent satisfies the Board that the vessel to which the application relates will be used bona fide for navigation throughout the period for which the consent is valid without remaining continuously in any one place for more than 14 days or such longer period as is reasonable in the circumstances."